Prime Minister of Lithuania: List

+Lithuanian Provisional Governing Commission (1812)

 Republic of Lithuania (1918–1940)

 Following the ultimatum in June 1940, the forces of Soviet Union entered Lithuania, prompting President Antanas Smetona to flee the country.
 Antanas Merkys, who assumed the position of acting president in accordance with the constitution, soon announced he had taken over the Presidency on a permanent basis and appointed Justas Paleckis, favored by the Soviet authorities, as the Prime Minister ahead of the "people's government".
 Merkys soon resigned, allowing Paleckis to assume the post of acting president as well.
 The presidency of Merkys is not recognized as legitimate in modern Lithuania and Paleckis is not listed as an interwar Prime Minister in government sources.